Jumee-LDN/wdi-project-one/README.md

 # IGUANA vs SNAKES

 ## GA Project 1
-This was the first project during my time on Web Development Immersive course (12 weeks of full-time) at General Assembly.
+This was the first project during my time on the Web Development Immersive course (12 weeks of full-time) at General Assembly.
 The project took place in the week 4. [>>Play here<<](https://jumee-ldn.github.io/wdi-project-one/)

 **Note**
-- the app is not yet fully responsive.
-For best experience open on laptop.
+- The app is not yet fully responsive.
+For best experience open on the laptop.
 - The site may load slower than the average(2-3 seconds) loading time.

 #### Course Curriculum :